Brandon-Rozek/website/content/blog/2015-10-18-javascript-conditional-statements.md

 }
 ```

-Don’t forget to include something in the loop that will eventually make the condition <code class="language-javascript">false</code>, otherwise you run into an infinite loop.
+Don’t forget to include something in the loop that will eventually make the condition `false`, otherwise you run into an infinite loop.
 (Which is a loop that never stops repeating itself; most likely crashing your browser)

-### <a href="#for-loop" name="for-loop"></a>For loop {#for-loop}
+### For loop

-If you want to run something a certain amount of times, use a &#8220;<code class="language-javascript">for"</code> loop.
+If you want to run something a certain amount of times, use a `for` loop.
 For loops can be broken down into three components: an initiating statement, a condition, and a statement that runs after every loop.

 ```javascript
 for (var i = 0; i &lt; 5; i++) {